If you need help paying for electricity bills this winter, it’s worth seeing if you qualify for the Warm Home Discount of £150.

 More ways to save energy and money

 For plenty of pointers on how to save energy around the home, check out our energy saving tips.
+You can also find out how to use your central heating economically, and what your average room temperature should be.

 Plus here are some more handy energy guides: